Five Wins at RiversideHide Text

 Dan Gurney Wins the Motor Trend 500 at Riverside and again... and Again and Again and Again.

-By Matt Stone, From a story in Motor Trend Magazine, February 2003
+By Matt Stone - From Motor Trend Magazine, February 2003

 Back in the days when a humble car magazine could afford to sponsor and promote a NASCAR race, we did just that.